Khan/style-guides/Readme.md

 ## Python Tests

 There are a few conventions to follow while writing unit tests.
 Tests for a particular method or function should be prefixed with 'test_' with underscores separating words.
-This agrees with the convention used in in the [python unittest documentation](https://docs.python.org/2/library/unittest.html) and also will be compatible with the [discovery mechanism used by pytest](http://pythontesting.net/framework/pytest/pytest-introduction/#discovery) and other tools.
+This agrees with the convention used in the [python unittest documentation](https://docs.python.org/2/library/unittest.html) and also will be compatible with the [discovery mechanism used by pytest](http://pythontesting.net/framework/pytest/pytest-introduction/#discovery) and other tools.

 Unlike method or function names, it is [recommended to use long and descriptive](http://docs.python-guide.org/en/latest/writing/tests/) names for your test methods.
 This allows them to be easily identified in command line output when tests fail.
-When naming your test method, use the following structure: test_*<item_under_test>*_when_*<condition>*_expect_<outcome>.
+When naming your test method, use the following structure: test_*<item_under_test>*_when_*<condition>*_expect_*<outcome>*.
 This roughly corresponds to the [Given/When/Then test structure](http://martinfowler.com/bliki/GivenWhenThen.html) that has been documented, though eliminates the "Given" clause for brevity and assumes it is captured in the 'when' clause.

 ```py